KShebek/cbe504/main.typ

 $ r = k_"app" conc("A")^alpha conc("B")^beta, $
 which can be rewritten as
 $ ln(r) = ln(k_"app") + alpha ln(conc("A")) + beta ln(conc("B")). $

 We can determine $alpha$ by holding $ln(conc("B"))$ fixed and finding the slope in a plot of $ln(r)$ vs. $ln(conc("A"))$.
 #footnote[This assumes that $beta$ does not change with #conc("A"), which is a fairly reasonable assumption unless changes in #conc("A") alter the mechanism.]
 Similarly, we can determine $beta$ by holding $ln(conc("A"))$ fixed and finding the slope in a plot of $ln(r)$ vs. $ln(conc("B"))$.
 In differential form, this can be expressed as follows:
 $ alpha_(j,"app") equiv  [A_j] ((diff ln(r))/(diff [A_j]))_([A_i], i!=j). $<eq:apparent_order>
+Given enough rate and concentration data, one can also carry out a multiple linear regression analysis to determine the apparent reaction orders if preferred.

 It is worth noting, as we will demonstrate throughout this course, that apparent reaction orders of non-elementary reactions may be non-integer or even negative.
 Reaction orders will appear as zero if the concentration of a particular species does not notably influence the observed rate, as is commonly the case if that species is in great excess.
 #footnote[For additional discussion about apparent 0#super[th] order kinetics, refer to F.J.
 Arnáiz, "Mice in the Box for Zero-Order Kinetics", _J.
 Chem.
 Educ._, 76, 10, 1458 (1999).]

-=== Initial Rate and Differential Reactor Experiments
+=== Practical Measurements

 A few questions may naturally arise when thinking about how one would measure the rate parameters in practice.
 Perhaps the most notable to ask is: how can one monitor the change in rate as a function of only _one_ reactant's concentration?
+Arguably the most natural solution is to carry out the reaction such that all reactants except one are present in large excess, such that the reaction appears 0#super[th] order in every species except the one for which the reation order is desired.

-The most common answer to this challenge is to carry out an _initial rate_ experiment, where you measure $r$ at extremely small values of $t$.
+Beyond relying on reagents being in exccess, one can carry out an _initial rate_ experiment, where you measure $r$ at extremely small values of $t$.
 Consider $conc("A")_0$ and $conc("B")_0$ as the initial concentration of reactants.
 For $t approx 0$, the concentrations of the reactants remain largely unchanged from their initial values: $conc("A") approx conc("A")_0$ and $conc("B") approx conc("B")_0$.
 This allows you to measure changes in $r$ with respect to isolated changes in either $conc("A")$ or $conc("B")$ by modifying the initial concentration of either species.